Mendocino County Today: Sunday, Oct. 15, 2017

 Eight deaths so far.
 Responders are moving forward to make sure it’s not nine.

-For fire Information and resources call: 707-467-6428 and Sheriff’s office personnel will respond.
+For fire information and resources call: 707-467-6428 and Sheriff’s office personnel will respond.

 Areas being opened up soon include: Tomki Road, Cave Creek Road, Pine Mountain, Van Arsdale, Road I/East and Road I North, West Road north of Laughlin, and Baker Creek subdivision.